capr/multigit/README.md

 ## How do I use it?

-> The code below assumes mgit is somewhere in your PATH (although not required).
+> Although not required, the examples assume mgit is somewhere in your PATH.

 Let's see a bare bones example: